Here’s your one-stop list for ideas on what to do with the kids in Moncton, Dieppe, Riverview and surrounding areas in New Brunswick.

 Magnetic Hill Zoo is open most of the year, with lots of seasonal specials.

 TreeGo is a fantastic family outing, especially with older kids who love a challenge.
 This attraction is limited to children over the age of seven.
+Find it nestled inside all the fun of Centennial Park in Moncton.

 East Coast Karting is an outdoor 600-metre track with options for all skill levels.